Double Fantasy: Background

 Following the birth of his son, Sean, in 1975, Lennon put his musical career on hold to raise him.
 After five years of little musical activity, aside from recording the occasional demo in his apartment in New York, Lennon resumed his career.

-In June of 1980, Lennon embarked on a sailing trip from Newport, Rhode Island to Bermuda.
+In June 1980, Lennon embarked on a sailing trip from Newport, Rhode Island to Bermuda.
 During the journey, the 43-foot schooner named Megan Jaye encountered a severe storm.
-One by one, the crew of five were overcome with fatigue and seasickness save for Lennon, who was eventually forced to take the wheel alone for six hours.
+One by one, the crew of five were overcome with fatigue and seasickness save for Lennon, who was eventually forced to take the helm alone for six hours.
 It had the effect of both renewing his confidence and making him contemplate the fragility of life.
 As a result, he began to write new songs and reworked earlier demos.
 He commented later, "I was so centred after the experience at sea that I was tuned in to the cosmos – and all these songs came!"
 Ono also wrote many songs, inspired with new confidence after Lennon had stated that he believed that contemporary popular music, such as "Rock Lobster" by the B-52's, bore similarities to Ono's earlier work.

 The couple decided to release their work on the same album, the first time they had done so since 1972's politically charged Some Time in New York City.
 In stark contrast to that album, Double Fantasy (subtitled A Heart Play) was a collection of songs wherein husband and wife would conduct a musical dialogue.
 The album took its title from a species of freesia, seen in the Bermuda Botanical Gardens, whose name Lennon regarded as a perfect description of his marriage to Ono.

 Lennon was also inspired to return to music by his former songwriting partner within the Beatles.
 Upon hearing former bandmate Paul McCartney's 1980 single "Coming Up", Lennon deemed the song "a good piece of work."
 According to McCartney, the track prompted Lennon to return to recording later that year.